theimpossibleastronaut/rmw/README.md

 Items (file or directories) will be moved to a wastebasket in the same manner as when using the "move to trash" option from your desktop GUI.
-They will be separated from your desktop trash by default; or if you wish for them to share the same "trash" folder, uncomment the line (in your config file):
+They will be separated from your desktop trash by default; or if you wish for them to share the same "trash" directory, uncomment the line (in your config file):

-(Note that this does not apply to MacOS; while rmw is yet unable to integrate with the desktop trash folder, you'll still be able to use the default Waste folder.)
+(Note that this does not apply to MacOS; while rmw is yet unable to integrate with the desktop trash directory, you'll still be able to use the default Waste directory.)

     WASTE = $HOME/.local/share/Trash